Llenrocc/Day_Planner/README.md

 The application is to display the current day, and each hour should be color coded to determine whether the time is in the past, present, or future.

-I used free stock office photos from Google for jumbotron and body image, moment.js, and google to help me through this project.
+I used free stock office photos from "https://www.pexels.com/search/office/", moment.js, notes, and google to help me through this project.